 Our democracy will be stronger and healthier when more people vote.
-Even during the pandemic, we can all play a role in ensuring that everyone who is eligible to vote registers to do so.
-While some opportunities to register to vote in person are no longer an option this year, there are many creative new ways available to help ensure that your friends, family, and others in your community are registered to vote.
+We can all play a role in ensuring that everyone who is eligible to vote registers to do so.
+Even if you can’t gather in person, there are many creative ways to help ensure that your friends, family, and others in your community are registered to vote.

 Get the tools you need

 You can direct people to TurboVote to make sure they not only register to vote, but request a mail-in ballot and sign up for important election reminders— it’s a one-stop shop for getting involved in the election!